EBZebra/docs/edge/source/guide/keycapture.md

 * Mapping requires the inclusion of a KeyCapture API.
 [Here's how](../api/keycapture).
 * Keycode mappings are contained in the `keycodemapping.xml` file.
 * The `keycodemapping.xml` file is the same for all versions of the KeyCapture API.
-* The mapping file is read by Enterprise Browser only at launch.
+* The mapping file is read each time Enterprise Browser is launched.
-* Upon app install, a mapping-file template is placed in `/android/data/com.symbol.enterprisebrowser`.
+* Upon app install, a mapping-file template is placed in the EB installation directory, usually `sdcard0/android/data/com.symbol.enterprisebrowser`.
 * Keycodes not mapped (or left blank in the mapping file) retain their default values.
-* Keycode mapping requires no settings in the `Config.xml` file.
-* Many [additional restrictions](../api/keycapture?Remarks) apply to keycapture and keycode mapping.
+* [Additional restrictions](../api/keycapture?Remarks) apply to keycapture and keycode mapping.

 ##Mapping Keycodes
 To assign custom keycodes to Android hard or soft keys, follow these simple steps: